victory

 • Deepen involvement in 2–3 core activities

-• Volunteer, work, or attend a summer program
+• Volunteer, work part-time, or attend a summer program

 11